koordinator-sh/koordinator/docs/proposals/scheduling/20251125-inference-orchestratation-enhancement.md

 3. **Hierarchical Gang Scheduling**: Multi-node deployments require gang scheduling at multiple levels - pods within a model instance must be scheduled together, and in disaggregated architectures, at least one prefill instance and one decode instance must be scheduled to form a working system.

 4. **Startup Ordering**: Even when components are gang-scheduled, they often need to start in specific order (e.g., MPI workloads require workers to be ready before the leader starts).
+Grove addresses this through `startsAfter` dependencies and init container injection.

 5. **Topology-Aware Placement**: Inference components communicate heavily.
 Placement within NVLink domains or network-optimized locations is crucial for minimizing latency and maximizing throughput.